FRRouting/frr/doc/user/pim.rst

 ================

-These commands are valid at the top-level of the configuration (or also per vrf where indicated), instead of under the 'router pim' submode.
+These commands are valid at the top-level of the configuration (or also per VRF where indicated), instead of under the 'router pim' submode.

 .. clicmd:: ip igmp generate-query-once [version (2-3)]

    Generate IGMP query (v2/v3) on user requirement.
-This will not depend on the existing IGMP general query timer.If no version is provided in the cli, the default will be the igmp version enabled on that interface.
+This will not depend on the existing IGMP general query timer.
+If no version is provided in the cli, the default will be the IGMP version enabled on that interface.

 .. clicmd:: ip igmp watermark-warn (1-65535)

-   Configure watermark warning generation for an igmp group limit.
-Generates warning once the configured group limit is reached while adding new groups.
+   Configure watermark warning generation for an IGMP group limit.
+Generates a warning once the configured group limit is reached while adding new groups.
+The ``no`` form of the command disables the warning generation.
-   'no' form of the command disables the warning generation.
-This command is vrf aware.
-To configure per vrf, enter vrf submode.
+   This command is VRF-aware.

 .. _pim-multicast-rib: